strakacher21/vrcfox/README.md

 The Unity project also includes a script (attached to the avatar prefab) to easily customize facial expressions, player preferences, and facetracking features.
 You can disable some features to save on VRChat parameter budget or add your own blendshapes for expressions, body customization, clothing toggles, facetracking, etc.

 ## Attribution
-- I'm using [hai-vr's av3-animator-as-code package](https://github.com/hai-vr/av3-animator-as-code) to set up animators
+- I'm using [hai-vr's av3-animator-as-code package](https://github.com/hai-vr/av3-animator-as-code) to set up animators.
+- uses parts of [VRLabs Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) (AnimatorCloner) to “reset” AnimatorWizard-generated FX/Gesture/Additive controllers and remove hidden garbage that accumulates in animator assets over time.